Janhavi006/Weather-App/README.md

 **WEATHER-APP**

-This was the project created with the help of Python, which will tell us the weather at different location.
+This was the project created with the help of Python, which will help us to know the weather at different locations.